 Sports bettors tend to be more loyal to a single sportsbook and have a higher per player value.
 The casino players segment represents high volumes, but they are more likely to jump around.
 It may seem a very different experience playing a game to betting on a sport, but the main objective is almost always the same, acquire and retain players, thus some of your KPIs will be geared totally to attracting and retaining users.

 The downside of online operations is, of course, how easy it is for your players to abandon you in favor of your competition.
 This is why a well-planned approach to retention that takes into consideration the unique nature of each business and players insights is a must.

-Intense retention efforts, a personalized account management and a stimulating loyalty scheme will fully ensure that players would find the website exciting and thus leading to engagement levels growth.
+Intense retention efforts, personalized account management and a stimulating loyalty scheme will ensure that players would find the website exciting and thus leading to engagement levels growth.

 Given the volume of information sportsbooks and online casinos now have at their fingertips, just what is it they’re doing differently today to optimize each opportunity versus their approach in past years?
 Today’s savvy online gaming operations acknowledge that strategies require a change in how statistics are reported and performance gets measured.
 However, where you get and collect the data it is just as important as the insights the data provides.